 As it clearly was dangerous in the way the AC equipment was being hauled in the back of the truck, another AC company truck was following in case the AC unit fell out of the first truck.
 The AC company trucks stopped after the unit fell out and our client was able to stop without hitting anyone.
 However, another driver was not able to stop without hitting our client.
 The impact was so hard that his vehicle was totaled and pushed into the AC truck.

 The other driver settled prior to trial but the AC company refused to make a reasonable offer.
 The jury awarded our client a verdict in his favor which was over $71,000.00 with court costs and pre-judgment interests.
-The client netted $23,469.86 from both parties after attorneys’ fees, expenses, and the jury award being split by 50% for each party.
+The client netted $23,469.86 from both parties after 40% attorneys’ fees and approx. $19,130 in case expenses, and the jury award being split by 50% for each party.
 The other party settled before trial.

 The Amaro Law Firm attorneys represented several clients regarding property damages they suffered from a pipeline explosion in their neighborhood.
 Our legal team and experts worked for several years to prove that the pipeline caused the damages to their homes.
 The pipeline company denied liability and hired their own legal team to defend the lawsuit.
 Each of our clients resolved their claims for property damages for fair and reasonable sums.